 Set the date and time according to your time zone.
 Also, you can enable the option to announce the time every hour, for example.

 Use this prefpane to backup your data before you want to update your macOS.
 To make the time machine backup, you will need an external drive.

 With this option, you can make your Mac more accommodating to your eyesight, hearing, physical and motor skills.

 If you are wondering where iCloud is located on macOS Catalina, open the Apple ID prefpane.
 There you can manage iCloud storage space and the apps that use it.

 If you want to share your iCloud storage, location, App Store purchases and more, you can find it in the Family Sharing settings.

 If you are wondering how to change security preferences on a Mac, open Security & Privacy.
 For better performance of third-party apps used on your Mac, set options in this prefpane.
 In the General tab, enable run apps downloaded from the App Store and identified developers.
-In the Privacy tab, carefully check each section and enable or disable apps which can access and control your data.
+In the Privacy tab, carefully check each section and enable or disable apps that can access and control your data.

 The Screen Time setting monitors your workflow productivity.
 If you decide that some apps consume too much of your time and you want to remove them, use App Cleaner & Uninstaller for this purpose.

 With this setting, you can extend the display of your Mac using an iPad.

 We hope that our quick review of all the Mac System Preferences options was useful for you.
 The productivity apps, Funter, Memory Cleaner, and App Cleaner & Uninstaller, which we mentioned in this post, are available in the MacCleaner PRO bundle.
 In addition to these apps, you will get Duplicate File Finder, which identifies duplicate files and folders, and Disk Expert, which analyzes your Mac’s storage.